ISE-FIZKarlsruhe/vasari_network/README.md

 This script creates a weighted network out of PMI values.
 The centrality values are computed by using **degree centrality**, **beetweenness centrality** and **eigenvector centrality**.

 **NOTE:** The coreference resolver requires GPU and takes some time (approx. 15 minutes).
-In order to speed up the process or if GPUs are not available you can use a faster but less accurate coreference resolver with CPU in `get_references.py`.
+In order to speed up the process or if GPUs are not available you can use a faster but less accurate coreference resolver with CPU.

 ```python
 from fastcoref import FCoref